Vicwin13/lib_mgt/README.md

 # How to run the file
 - Go to File → Run SQL Script…
-- Choose your file, optionally reselect schema, then click Run
+- Choose your file, optionally reselect the schema, then click Run